ONSdigital/sds/README.md

 ## Running the integration tests

-The integration tests can be run locally but don't currently work on a CI environment.
-Unlike the unit tests, the integration tests require credentials to connect to a Firestore database.
-In the future, communicating with a real Cloud Firestore database could be replaced with https://cloud.google.com/firestore/docs/emulator for integration testing purposes, which may also then open the possibility of running the integration tests in CI or folding them into the unit test suit.

-To run the integration tests, ensure you have a Firebase key file and then do the following:
+The integration tests in `src/integration_tests/local_tests.py` require a database and like the app, can be run against a real database or the emulator.
+This tests will auto-switch between the firestore emulator and the real Firestore, depending on whether firebase_key.json present.
+If this file is not present and the emulator is not running it will fail with a useful message.
+To run the tests, run the following:

 ```
 cd src/integration_tests
 export PYTHONPATH=../app
-pytest
+pytest local_tests.py
 ```

 # Contact